By JJ Jones

 Create your own grooves by filling in the dots and substituting different sounds and orchestrations on the kit.
 Groove Scribe also has built-in grooves like the Purdie Shuffle, Bossa Nova, and foot ostinatos like the Samba, so you have a jumping off place for creating your own beats.
 Using mixed subdivisions, e.g. triplets and non-triplets, in one measure is difficult (but doable), and you can’t string together measures with different time signatures, but these are some of the few limitations of this awesome invention.

-- I composed this groove solely on Groove Scribe by morphing a basic 8th-note rock beat into a complex 16th-note linear beat: https://goo.gl/OXd0EE
+- Here’s a groove I compased solely on Groove Scribe by morphing a basic 8th-note rock beat into a complex 16th-note linear beat: https://goo.gl/OXd0EE